 - The Jefferson County Detention Services Division's facility is designed to accommodate approximately 1,300 inmates in minimum, medium, and maximum security units and special housing areas.

 - The entire facility comprises 388,000 square feet with room for male and female detainees in separate housing modules

 - The facility opened in 1986 at its current location in Golden

 - In 1999 the Sheriff's Office broke ground on a jail expansion that brought the building to its current size.
 The expanded facility was designed to maintain low costs, maximize security and reduce prisoner movement from one building to another.
-The facility contains recreation yards, an online law library and program rooms to support activities for personal development.
+The facility contains recreation yards, an online law library, and program rooms to support activities for personal development.

 - Inmates in minimum security areas are kept in dormitory-style housing.
 Though they are not free to leave the module, inmates are free to move about within the unit and participate in a variety of activities.
-Most of those activities are designed to teach inmates skills necessary to be successful after returning to the community.
+Most of those activities are designed to teach inmates the skills necessary to be successful after returning to the community.

 - Each two-story quadrant in the minimum-security areas includes sleeping rooms, exercise areas, token-operated laundries, and multipurpose rooms for meetings and recreation.
 Because of the structural design of many parts of the jail staff members are able to effectively watch inmates in a direct-supervision manner.

 The jail received its accreditation from the American Correctional Association (ACA), which ensures that an independent, non-governmental body regularly checks the jail standards.
 The facility's medical unit is also accredited by the National Commission on Correctional Healthcare (NCCHC).